Parx Online Sportsbook Promo Code and Review (Now Live!)

 Online and Mobile Sports Betting

 As we’ve seen with sports betting in New Jersey, online and mobile wagering is where casinos can be truly innovative.
-From in-game betting to last minute wagers from your couch, the ability to have customers on the go has been a huge boost to sports betting with over 80% of wagers in New Jersey coming online.
+From in-game betting to last minute wagers from your couch, the ability to have customers on the go has been a huge boost, with over 80% of wagers in New Jersey coming online.
 Parx has partnered with SBTech and Kambi for their online and mobile sports betting, and from experience in New Jersey, we should expect a high quality, updated and easy to use mobile product.
 Online betting launched in June 2019, and in-game betting and live lines on bets from moneylines to prop bets will make it worth the wait.
 Parx offers a wide array of ingame bets, but one glaring omission from their ingame betting is tennis.